pmarguinaud/fxtran/ARTICLE.md

            &Z
         END

+Implementing a FORTRAN parser is therefore a non trivial task.
+It has to be emphasized that such a tool has a very high value for people (like the author) who are involved in the maintenance and the evolution of codebases consisting of several millions of lines of FORTRAN code.

 ## Parsing FORTRAN code using fxtran

 Several tools are available for parsing FORTRAN: some compilers (OMNI or gfortran) can dump the syntax tree they